linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

     sudo chage -l example-user

 {{< output >}}
 Last password change     : Jun 30, 2021
 Password expires     : never
 Password inactive     : never
 Account expires      : Jul 30, 2021
 Minimum number of days between password change  : 0 Maximum number of days between password change  : 99999 Number of days of warning before password expires : 7
 {{< /output >}}

 ## How to Change a User's Shell with usermod

 Use the `-s` option with `usermod` to define a user's shell.
 This option takes a path to the shell's binary.
-Leaving the option blank assigns the user the default shell for the system.
+Leaving the options blank assigns the user the default shell for the system.

-Here is an example that assigns the user the Bash shell:
+Here is an example that assigns the user the Bash shell.

     sudo usermod -s /bin/bash example-user